Román Fresnedo Siri: Sanatorio Americano

+Hipodromo do Cristal

 Sporting clubs and arenas formed another side specialty for the versatile architect, with projects dating back to 1930.
 Horseracing was then among the most popular sports in the region, with thousands crowding the tribunes from all social classes.
 The arenas were also important centers for elites, offering a weekend fresh-air outing with private club dining and social areas, and usually linked to an exclusive downtown “Jockey Club” location.
 In 1951, Fresnedo Siri won an international competition to design a horse racing complex in Porto Alegre, a major city of southern Brazil.
 The resulting Hipodromo do Cristal's flamboyant modern design and engineering innovations make it one of his most notable achievements.
 Brazilians today regard it as a landmark example of South American modernist architecture; the municipal government of Porto Alegre listed it as protected cultural historical patrimony in 2003.

+Later life and death

 Following the success of the PAHO building in Washington, the organization again commissioned him in 1971 to design its regional headquarters in Brazil.
 PAHO requested a similar design, seeking a sort of organizational “branding” through architecture.
 The resulting Brasilia complex is similarly anchored by a curved main office building with an attached cylindrical annex containing the main meeting hall.
 He supervised an additional PAHO project in Lima Peru in 1973, the PAHO Center for Sanitary Engineering and Environmental Sciences.
 Fresnedo Siri died in 1975.